-Adequate ventilation is critical to avoid heat stress in laying hens during the hot months.
-For the poultry house climate to be pleasant for laying hens, the fans must have a capacity of at least 3.5 litres/second per laying hen.
+Adequate ventilation is critical to avoid heat stress during the hot months.
+For the poultry house climate to be pleasant, the fans must have a capacity of at least 3.5 litres/second per birds.
 It is essential to check daily that the fans are working well, the blades and lamellae are clean, and the belts are set up correctly.
 Poorly maintained fans operate with lower efficiency.
 In addition to the fans going all day when it is hot, they also need to run at night and early morning to bring in cooler air.